proknow/proknow-sdk-dotnet/docs/index.md

 in the ProKnow user interface.
 Always keep your API token secret.
 Once you have your `credentials.json`, make note of the file path.

-The code snippet below can be used to test your installation of the `proknow-sdk` package.
+The code snippet below can be used to test your installation and configuration of the `proknow-sdk` package.
 Please be sure to replace `https://example.proknow.com` with your organization's base URL described above, and replace `./credentials.json` with the path to your credentials file:

 ```
 using ProKnow;
 using System.Threading.Tasks;

 var pk = new ProKnowApi('https://example.proknow.com', './credentials.json');
-var workspaces = await pk.Workspaces.QueryAsync();
+var status = await pk.GetStatusAsync();
-Console.WriteLine("The workspaces are as follows:");
-foreach (var workspace in workspaces)
-{
+if (status != "OK") {
-    Console.WriteLine(workspace.Name);
+    throw new Exception($"Error connecting to ProKnow API: {status}.");
 }
 ```